THIS LONG AND

 1962 - 1967

-Paddy and Joan buy a piece of land by the sea in the Kalamitsi area, just outside Kardamyli in Mani, to build the house that will serve as their future home, Paddy’s writing workshop, and a welcoming space where they could receive their friends.
+Paddy and Joan buy a piece of land by the sea in the Kalamitsi area, just outside Kardamyli in the Mani, to build the house that will serve as their future home, Paddy’s writing studio, and a welcoming space for their friends.

-For the design of the house, they turn to their friend, architect Nikos Hadjimichalis.
+For the plans of the house, they turn to their friend, architect Nikos Hadjimichalis.16

 Blessing ceremony in Kardamyli during the construction of their house, 1964.